mposysoev/Pi-Monte-Carlo-Benchmark/README.md

 ## Benchmark
-All measurments was made with using [Hyperfine](https://github.com/sharkdp/hyperfine) on laptop Intel i3-5005U, 2.00 GHz.
+All measurements were made with using [Hyperfine](https://github.com/sharkdp/hyperfine) on laptop Intel i3-5005U, 2.00 GHz.